glaw2000/project1-church-safeguarding/README.md

 - pexels - images were downloaded from here
 - Convertio - to convert PNG files to WEBP files
 - Favicon.io - for compressing logo into a favicon
--
-- Google Dev Tools - to debug and for testing responsiveness
+- - Google Dev Tools - to debug and for testing responsiveness
 - Google Lighthouse - for auditing the website
 - W3C Validator - for validating the HTML and CSS code
 - stackoverflow - questions eg left-aligning-tables-with-css
+- general google queries
+- wave - evaluate accessibility